RailPhase/RailPhase/Doc/index.md

-# Web2Sharp
+# RailPhase

 This library allows you to write web applications in .NET via FastCGI.
 The API is inspired by [Django](https://www.djangoproject.com/).
 Right now, this library has far less features, though.

-Web2Sharp uses [FastCGI for .NET](https://github.com/LukasBoersma/FastCGI) for the FastCGI protocol and adds a lightweight layer of convenience functions.
-Web2Sharp is based on .NET 4.5.
+RailPhase uses [FastCGI for .NET](https://github.com/LukasBoersma/FastCGI) for the FastCGI protocol and adds a lightweight layer of convenience functions.
+RailPhase is based on .NET 4.5.

-This project is hosted on [Github](https://github.com/LukasBoersma/Web2Sharp).
+This project is hosted on [Github](https://github.com/LukasBoersma/RailPhase).
 Sources are available under the MIT license.

 ## API Reference